 The Ekiben contains various dishes and includes everything from a simple meal to an elaborate gourmet affair.
-The visual appeal offered by these train Bentos is par excellence!
+The visual appeal offered by these train Bento is par excellence!
 In addition to being mouthwatering and healthy, the content’s colourfulness is a true treat to the eyes.
 It simply stands true to the food culture of Japan.

 Types of Ekiben

-Today, Ekiben Bento is sold at more than 200 train stations across Japan with an estimated 3000 varieties available.
+Today, Ekiben Bento is sold in disposable bento boxes at more than 200 train stations across Japan with an estimated 3000 varieties available.
 However, it would be not easy to calculate the precise amount as more than 200 new versions of the meal appear every year while older versions disappear.
 We know that if you travel led to all train stations that sell ekiben, it would take you eight years of eating one different ekiben every day to get through the lot.
 Ekiben enthusiasts have been known to travel the country’s length to sample the many varieties which are then kept as cherished mementos.
 Following are a few examples of ekiben to look out for.

 Nami no Ihachi Bento (波の伊八弁当)

 In August 2014 the Nami no Ihachi Bento was named after Takeshi Ihachirou Nobuyoshi, an Edo era sculptor born in Kamogawa City whose nickname was Nami no Ihachi.
-The name was given as a marketing ploy to boost the downturn on ekiben sales in the region.
+The name was given as a marketing ploy to boost the downturn in ekiben sales in the region.
 The meal was created by the Queen of Ekiben, Kobayashi Shinobu, a travel writer who has eaten her way through 5,000 ekiben.
 Made by Nansoken, an ekiben manufacturer located in Kamogawa in the Chiba Prefecture they produced the meal for several years.
 They branched out into manufacturing Bento’s for home delivery, catering and corporate meetings.
 Nami no Ihachi bento includes entire ise (Japanese spiny) lobster, boiled rice with octopus, sangayaki and sweet vinegared seaweed from Kamogawa City.
-The meal is not available over the counter and should be ordered four days in advance with the minimum order of 5 units making it suited to groups of travelers.
-Expect to pay 1,800 yen, which is slightly high compared to 900 yen for a traditional bento meal.
+The Ekiben Bento meal is not available over the counter and should be ordered four days in advance with the minimum order of 5 units making it suited to groups of travellers.
+Expect to pay 1,800 yen, which is slightly high compared to 900 yen for a traditional bento box meal.

 Kobe Wine Bento (神戸ワイン弁当)

 The elegant Kobe Wine Bento is one of the more expensive ekiben and said to be the first ekiben to offer wine along with your meal.
 Available from the Shinkansen Shin-Kobe Station which is located to the north of Kobe city centre, at the foot of Mount Rokkōit.
 The Kobe Wine Bento will cost you a little or 1600 yen which is a little pricey but the ekiben has two things to justify its price.
 Firstly, it includes a small local Kobe Chardonnay bottle.
 Secondly, it contains Kobe beef, Japan’s signature dish and a product that the Kobe region is proud of which is served medium-rare.
 Kobe beef is valued for its flavour, tenderness, and fatty, well-marbled texture, and it literally melts in your mouth.
 The beef accompanied by steak sauce, potatoes, saffron rice and other little treats that will highlight the flavours of the wine.
 An ekiben treat that definitely justifies the price.
-While traveling, it is not practical to get off the train to buy your Kobe Wine Bento so the railway allows you to order the meal onboard and it gets delivered to you at the appropriate station stop.
+While traveling, it is not practical to get off the train to buy your Kobe Wine Ekiben Bento so the railway allows you to order the meal onboard and it gets delivered to you at the appropriate station stop.

 Shinkansen E7 Eki Bento (新幹線E7系弁当)

 What better way is there to commemorate your ride on Japan’s famous bullet train with a Shinkansen E7 Eki Bento.
 As the name suggests, the ekiben is shaped like the front end of the JR Hokuriku Shinkansen Bullet Train that has run since March 2015.
-Along some of Japan’s busiest bullet train lines, the Shinkansen transports passengers to and from Tokyo, Akita and Kanazawa in speeds of up to 320 kilometres per hour.
+Along some of Japan’s busiest bullet train lines, the Shinkansen transports passengers to and from Tokyo, Akita and Kanazawa at speeds of up to 320 kilometres per hour.
 Fun for kids and adults the ekiben is available in a plastic reusable decorative box that is intended to be kept as a souvenir of your train ride.
 On the inside, the Shinkansen E7 Eki Bento includes a colourful arrangement of traditional Japanese dishes such as a selection of seafood, two mini onigiri rice balls (one salmon, one tuna), pickled daikon radish, French fries, shrimp fritters, fried chicken, meatballs, green peas, carrots, hot dog wieners, macaroni salad and they even include a small sweet cake for dessert.
 Available from the Ekibenya Matsuri (Tokyo Train Station), Ueno Train Station, Omiya Train Station, Shinjuku Train Station and the Railway Museum it is priced at 1300 yen and worth the spend.